Reducing Agent Resource Consumption

 Configuration:

-Set the environment variable via Helm:
+For Kubernetes deployments, set the environment variable via Helm:

 helm upgrade edgedelta edgedelta/edgedelta \